Skip to main content

 For activities

-• Where a project is connected to a funding grant from the ARC or NHMRC, the project or program record should record the related grant identifier (PURL) in the Identifier element using the Identifier Type "arc" or "nhmrc" (rather than "purl").
+• Where a project is connected to a funding grant from the ARC or NHMRC, the project or program record should record the related grant identifier in the Identifier element using the Identifier Type "arc" or "nhmrc" (rather than "purl").
 This enables linking of project records to grant records supplied by funders.
 Where project descriptions from a research institution or agency use a local project identifier, these can also be provided.

 • As more funders supply grant information to Research Data Australia, persistent grant identifiers will be available for their grants as well.
 The list of funders contributing grant information can be viewed on the Explore Grants and Projects page in Research Data Australia.